 Study and Activity Guide

-Pacific Opera Victoria's Study Guide and Student Activity Guide for Mary's Wedding
+Pacific Opera Victoria's Study Guide and Student Activity Guide for the 2011 World Première of Mary's Wedding

 Study Guide for the play Mary's Wedding

 Produced in connection with a 2010 production by Rivendell Theatre Ensemble in Chicago, this study guide for the play includes excellent information on aspects of the war mentioned in the play (and in the libretto of the opera).

 The World of Mary's Wedding: Reminiscences of World War I from the University of Victoria Archives and Special Collections